 - Public Records and Data Requests Policy

 - Records Custodians can submit requests via the IT Service Center

+or as a subrequest in GovQA/PRRC.

 - Include original request and search parameters

 - Date range

-- ✓ Email addresses to be searched
+- Email addresses to be searched

 - ✓ Search terms or keywords

-- Can use combinations of terms to narrow the results
+- Can use combinations of terms to narrow the results.